Anglo-Persian War: Return to Bushehr

 In deplorable conditions, the British army marched back to the encampment at Bushehr the entire night of the battle, halting for daylight at 4:00 AM.
 Pitiless rains and winds formed a swamp with knee-deep waters around the British battalions.
 The British troops reached the village of Choghadak between Chahkootah and Bushehr by 10:00 AM.
 On 9 February, the troops halted at the village's well until 2:00 PM amid heavy rainfall.
 The regiments reached the camp on the morning of 10 February.
 During the two or three days of rest, Brigadier-General Havelock took command of the second division and Brigadier Hamilton took control of the division's first brigade.
 The British army began constructing a sequence of redoubts and a Martello tower at the center of their entrenchment.
 During this time, heavy rain and damp weather persisted, making rest more difficult.
 Several companies of the light battalion and guns from the mountain train joined the British force during this period.
 The arrival of the 23rd Native Light Infantry and a troop of horse artillery contributed to motivation for contemplated attack on Mohammareh.
-In anticipation of a potential assault on Mohammareh, the Persian military focused its best available batteries there.
-Outram believed that the Persian government could not raise more troops beyond those stationed at Mohammareh and the army the British faced at Khushab.
+In anticipation of a potential assault on Mohammareh, the Iranian military focused its best available batteries there.
+Outram believed that the Iranian government could not raise more troops beyond those stationed at Mohammareh and the army the British faced at Khushab.
 Outram did not expect the Shah to recall his expeditionary force under Soltan Morad Mirza Hesam ol-Saltaneh from Herat.
-The British believed that they could coerce the Shah into accepting their demands by employing the semi-autonomous demographic of Iran's northwest against the Persian government.
-Namely, Outram believed that the Chaab, Bakhtiari and Feyli were particularly resistant to Persian authority and considered negotiating an alliance with them.
+The British believed that they could coerce the Shah into accepting their demands by employing the semi-autonomous demographic of Iran's northwest against the Iranian government.
+Namely, Outram believed that the Chaab, Bakhtiari and Feyli were particularly resistant to Iranian authority and considered negotiating an alliance with them.
 This idea made Mohammareh more strategically significant for the British army.